USEPA/e-manifest/README.md

 General Program listserv

-* Subscribe: Send a blank message to: eManifest-subcribe@lists.epa.gov
+* Subscribe: Send a blank message to: eManifest-subscribe@lists.epa.gov

 Developers only listserv (Are you a developer that will consume e-Manifest's APIs?)